Visit MitradeTrade with Mitrade WebTrade with Mitrade AppTrade with Mitrade App

 Day Trading on the ASX

 Day trading is the practice of making profits through the daily buying and selling of forex, commodities, derivatives, CFDs, and shares.
-Positions are closed at the end of the day with the intention of starting fresh the following morning when the markets open.
+Positions are closed at the end of the day to start fresh the following morning when the markets open.

 The process involves taking advantage of small micro-movements in the market through fast decisions that require a large number of trades.